Division I women's volleyball became an NCAA-sanctioned sport in 1981. But some of the game's fiercest rivalries began long before that year.

 Almost a decade later, Penn State won the first two of its four straight national titles (2007-2010) over Stanford.

-These two schools have won a combined 15 of the 38 Division I women's volleyball championships.
-The all-time series between these powerhouses is tied 12-12 after Stanford won the last meeting 3-1 back on Sept.
-13.
+These two schools have won a combined 16 of the 39 Division I women's volleyball championships.
+The Cardinal lead the all-time series between these powerhouses 13-12, after winning both meetings in 2019.

 Stanford vs. UCLA